 - Emptying collection devices

 - Cleaning the units

 - Repairs

 - Checks for tube breakage

 - Explanation of the change: Former requirement 4.13.1.3.
-The language was modified to clarify the intent of the requirement: More frequent service checks are required if activity rates are high, and less frequent service checks are required if activity rates are low.
+The language was modified to clarify the intent of the requirement: More frequent service checks are required if activity rates are high and less frequent if they are low.

-- Guidance on evaluation of criteria: Food Safety Professionals will check frequency of service checks for insect trap light service records, trends, etc.
+- Guidance on evaluation of criteria: Food Safety Professionals will check frequency of service checks for insect trap lights service records, trends, etc.